Graduate Enrollment Enhancement Program

 What Gets Funded?

-One of the most successful uses of Enrollment Enhancement funding has been to support student visits to the campus.
+One of the most successful uses of Enrollment Enhancement funding has been to support student visits to the campus, especially group events such as in-person or virtual “recruitment weekends.”
 Other uses of these funds have included support for Tech recruiting booths at national or regional conferences, buying names from the ETS (Educational Testing Service) Locater Service, and setting up contacts in the region.
+Priority will be given to student visits to campus and innovative ideas.

 |Innovative Ideas: Buying names; special projects to increase recruitment from Mexico and Latin America; special initiatives with the National Physical Science Consortium; special partnerships with master's-only institutions; and initiating efforts to establish permanent exchanges between institutions, etc.|